-- The Veterans Services budget has an increase of 64.2%.
-The increase is related to the pay plan study and two additional full-time people.
-Operating also increased due to the additional headcount. - The revenues for this department include \$2,084 from the State. - The remainder of revenue comes from the property tax collections.
+- The Veterans Services budget has an increase of 16.2%.
+The increase is related to one additional person added to the department with the offset being reduced operating costs. - The revenues for this department include \$2,084 from the State. - The remainder of revenue comes from the property tax collections.